 In comparing the Suntech GM Suikei Keiryu Special 39 with the Tenkara USA Sato, which has almost identical penny ratings (18, 21, and 21.5 for the Sato compared to 18.5, 21, 21.5 for the Suikei), he felt the Suikei was less expensive, lighter weight and more of an all around rod.

 You know, sometimes I'm a little dense.
 OK, sometimes I'm really dense.
 I got an email from a guy asking for a replacement part for his GM Keiryu Special.
 It took me a while to realize what rod he was asking about.
 Then it dawned on me it was what I had always called the Suikei 39.
-Actually, it would make a lot more sense to call the rod the Keiryu Special 39 instead of the Suikei 39.
+In the future, I'll just call the rod the Keiryu Special 39 instead of the Suikei 39.
 After all, that's what it says, in English, right on the rod.
 In my defense, it does say Suikei also, but only in Japanese.
-Combining the English and the Japanese, the rod is labeled the GM Suikei Keiryu Special 39.

 "Keiryu Special" name might have been a bit misleading.
 By now, though, I suspect most people know that the word "keiryu" means "mountain stream" in Japanese.
 Think of the rod as being the Mountain Stream Special.